 It is not uncommon for floors to develop small cracks shortly after construction due to natural settling.
-Cracks which continue to expand or leak water should be address as soon as possible.
+Cracks which continue to expand or leak water should be addressed as soon as possible.
 Some cracks can be filled before they develop too much water damage.
-If cracks are due to shifting the soil underneath the foundation, the concrete slab may require additional lifting or leveling.
+If cracks are due to shifting of the soil underneath the foundation, the concrete slab may require additional lifting or leveling.

 Cracks in Walls or Ceilings

-Most homes will develop small cracks in the walls after construction due to natural settling.
+Most buildings will develop small cracks in the walls after construction due to natural settling.
 If cracks continue to become larger or leak, they should be filled before further problems develop.
-If cracks are horizontal, stair-stepping, or widening quickly, it may be a sign of that the foundation needs to be repaired or replaced.
+If cracks are horizontal, stair-stepping, or widening quickly, it may be a sign that the foundation needs to be repaired or replaced.

 Bowing or Bulging Walls

 Some soils, especially clay soils, have a tendency to expand and contract depending upon moisture content.
 If foundation walls are leaning, bowing or bulging, that is a sure sign that there is too much hydrostatic pressure from the exterior soil.
-This a certain sign that the foundation needs some sort of reinforcement before it fails.
+This is a certain sign that the foundation needs some sort of reinforcement before it fails.

 Sticky Doors and Windows

 When doors and windows don’t open or close properly, it is usually due to a shift in the frame and surrounding wall or floor.
-Usually you will find that there are cracks in the caulking area around the frame that may get wider or spread.
+Usually, you will find that there are cracks in the caulking area around the frame that may get wider or spread.
 This is a certain sign that the foundation is settling or sinking unevenly and should be repaired before it gets worse.

 Gaps in Doors, Windows and Garage Doors

-Gaps around doors, windows and garage doors also indicate foundation issues.
+Gaps around doors, windows, and garage doors also indicate foundation issues.
 They are caused when the foundation floor begins to sink or become uneven or when the walls themselves begin to lean or rotate.
 Besides the fact that you don’t want cold or hot air leaking through gaps, it is an indicator that the foundation should be checked and repaired.

 When your outside chimney is leaning, that is a certain sign of a foundation problem.
-Most likely the soil beneath the chimney is not supporting the chimney uniformly causing is to lean.
+Most likely the soil beneath the chimney is not supporting the chimney uniformly causing it to lean.
 This indicates that the foundation beneath the chimney needs additional support or repair.